seankross/bookdown-start/docs/01-Theme4.md

 # Theme: Phenology

-**What**: Terrestrial phenology defined by daily greenness of plants
+**What**: Terrestrial phenology defined by daily greenness or redness of plants

 **Where**: 8 deciduous broadleaf forest NEON sites in the continental U.S.

-**When**: Daily forecasts for 35-days in the future from February 1 - July 1, 2021 with a second round being run for the autumn.
+**When**: Daily forecasts for 35-days in the future from February 1 - July 1, 2021 and from July 15, 2021 - December 15, 2021.
 Forecast submissions are accepted daily, and later submissions after the February 1 start are permissible.

 **Why**: Phenology has been identified as one of the primary ecological fingerprints of global climate change.